-The course introduces students to the various branches of physics.
-The applications of physics in science and engineering technology as well as current advances in physics will be discussed.
+The course introduces students to the subject area of physics, the various branches of physics.
+The applications of physics in science, engineering technology as well as current advances in physics will be discussed.
 The role of physics in interdisciplinary programs and research is discussed.
-Other topics may include the role of race, gender, religion, politics, economics, and history in physics.
+Other topics may include African Americans and women in physics, physics and society, physics and religion, physics and politics, history of physics and physics and the national economy.
 (F)

 PHYS 101.
 Introduction to Astronomy Credit 3(3-0)

-This course is a broad survey of astronomy that examines the night sky, the seasons, the phases of the moon, eclipses, gravity, light, telescopes, the solar system, stars, and galaxies.
-(F;S)
+This course is a broad survey of astronomy that examines the night sky, the seasons, the phases of the moon, eclipses, gravity, light, telescopes, the solar system, stars and galaxies.
+(F;S;SS)

 PHYS 104.
 Introduction to Cosmology Credit 3(3-0)

 This course will examine the universe: its size, shape and expansion; its origin, age and future; black holes and the mysterious dark matter and dark energy.
 (F;S;SS)

 PHYS 105.
 Physics for Nonscientists Credit 3(3-0)